 We’ve all been warned not to judge a book by its cover, but in the world of publishing, this is something that those in the industry not only expect from their readers, but actually rely on.

 A lot of the books we read are recommended to us by friends and family, but when walking into a bookshop, or browsing online, there are rows upon rows of books, all silently hoping that you’ll pick them.

 A great percentage are Penguin books, so what is it that makes our readers select these books as worthy of their next adventure?

 There are many different approaches to book cover design, so let’s start by looking at some original Penguin covers.
-And, we’ve put together some examples of more recent interpretations from the worlds of typography and illustration.
+We’ve also put together some examples of more recent interpretations from the worlds of typography and illustration.